-The Massachusetts Department of Public Health announced the third human case of West Nile virus in the state this year.
+The Massachusetts Department of Public Health announced on Tuesday that another person was infected with the West Nile Virus in 2016.

 The Center for Disease Control says 78 Americans die from an opiate overdose every day, 29 of them from heroin.